d6y/oner/README.md

 1R is a baseline rule learning algorithm.

-An algorithm first generates a rule for each attribute.
+An algorithm generates a rule for each attribute.
 The rule is based on the different values the attributes takes on, and for each value the rule predicts the most frequent class that has that value.
-The "one rule" is the rule that has the best accuracy.
+The "one rule" is the rule for the attribute that has the best accuracy.

-E.g., given a data set of voter demographics (attributes) and voting intention (class), 1R might produces a rule of the form:
+For example, given a data set of voter demographics (attributes) and voting intention (class), 1R might produces a rule of the form:

 ```